Scifabric/pybossa/doc/model.rst

 PyBossa has 5 main domain objects:

-  * App: the overall Application to which Tasks are associated.
+  * App: the overall Project (formerly named Application) to which Tasks are associated.

     * HasMany: Tasks
     * HasA: Category